Monday, December 23, 2024

 Roman, your cat named Syrsky in November, it seems, became the main cat of Ukrainian Twitter (now social network X).
 Tell his story.

 We were on a combat mission in one of the regions of Ukraine and were looking for cats for a rural house, because there were a lot of mice.
-This is not our first cat – our third or fourth.
+This is not our first cat - the third or fourth.
 And Syrsky - because he loves Sulguni very much.
 Not in honor of the commander of the Ground Forces.

 I didn't think it would become popular.
 I just posted a photo of him with a sad face and away we go.
 Only later, when almost Syrsky’s fan clubs appeared, I decided that this story could be monetized in terms of volunteer help.
 That’s why Syrsky is now assembling a Mini Shark complex.
 These are drones for aerial reconnaissance.
 Such aircraft are needed in large numbers and by many units.